PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 > Note: When you log in to a remote computer you land on one of the branches of that tree, i.e. your pre-designated "home" directory that usually has your login name as its name (e.g. `/users/username`).

-To navigate the file system with ease we will now introduce **tab completion**.
+To navigate the file system with ease we will now introduce the concept of **tab completion**.

 ## Shortcut: Tab Completion
 Typing out file or directory names can waste a lot of time and its easy to make typing mistakes.
 Instead we should get in the habit of using tab complete as a shortcut.
 The `tab` key is located on the left side of your keyboard, right above the `caps lock` key.
 When you start typing out the first few characters of a directory name, then hit the `tab` key, Shell will try to fill in the rest of the directory name.
 Let's put this into practice now.